Kyle Tucker Preview, Player Props: Astros vs. Mariners

-Kyle Tucker -- with a slugging percentage of .700 in his past 10 games, including five home runs -- will be in action for the Houston Astros against the Seattle Mariners, with Bryce Miller on the mound, on August 18 at 8:10 PM ET.
+The Houston Astros, including Kyle Tucker and his .700 slugging percentage over his past 10 games, battle starting pitcher Logan Gilbert and the Seattle Mariners at Minute Maid Park, Saturday at 7:10 PM ET.

-He racked up three RBI (going 2-for-5 with a home run) in his previous game against the Marlins.
+He collected three RBI (going 2-for-5 with a home run) in his most recent game against the Marlins.

 Kyle Tucker Game Info & Props vs. the Mariners